lamarwhitej/rst/BaremetalDoc.md

 ### Cobbler overview

 There is a numerous tools that implement the PXE mechanism.
 However, we decided here to use Cobbler since it is a powerful, easy to use and handy when it comes to quickly setting up network installation environments.
-Cobbler is a Linux based provisioning system which lets you among others configure Network installation for each server from its MAC address, manage DNS and serve DHCP requests…
+Cobbler is a Linux based provisioning system which lets you, among other things, configure Network installation for each server from its MAC address, manage DNS and serve DHCP requests…

 ### Setup LXC Linux Bridge